AnkitaDewan/Tableau-JS-Part-2_Use-data-from-worksheets/README.md

-# Tableau Data Extension Tutorial Part One
+# Tableau Data Extension Tutorial Part Two
-# First Tableau Data Extension
+# Using data from worksheets